FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 1.1 Chapter 1 — The Gap and the Bridge

 Hall opens with a deceptively simple thesis: every business problem is a gap problem.
 There is a gap between you and your customer, between your offer and the sale, between your team and the strategy, between your reputation and the truth.
 Storytelling is the bridge.
-She cites neuroscience research from Princeton's Uri Hasson showing that when a speaker tells a story, the listener's brain activity literally synchronizes with the speaker's — a phenomenon called neural coupling that does not happen with bullet points or data dumps.
+She points to neuroscience from Princeton's Uri Hasson, whose research showed that when a speaker tells a story, the listener's brain activity begins to mirror the speaker's — a phenomenon called neural coupling that does not occur during bullet points or data dumps.
+The old storytelling adage — *facts tell, stories sell* — gets reframed here as a structural claim, not a slogan: facts inform, but only stories carry a listener across the gap.

 1.2 Chapter 2 — The Four Essential Stories

-2. The Anatomy — The Five Components of a Story That Actually Sticks
+2. The Anatomy — The Four Components of a Story That Actually Sticks

 2.1 Component 1 — Identifiable Characters